 Vapour condensate generation and characterization

-Vapour condensates were generated in the laboratory at range of temperatures using HFOs that were representative of those used in commerce.
+Vapour condensates were generated in the laboratory at a range of temperatures using HFOs that were representative of those used in commerce.
 The condensates were obtained using the apparatus depicted in Figure 5 then analytically characterized by measuring boiling point distribution, total fluorescence, and AH content.
 Naphthalene and a group of 21 PAHs of varying ring size were individually quantitated by gas chromatography/mass spectrometry.
 These results were compared to those found for the bulk condensate to assess the types of hydrocarbons capable of being released.

 workplace sampling and analysis

 Personal and area samples were collected during five barge loading operations at various locations.
 Both on-board and onshore personnel were monitored as the HFOs were loaded onto barges at temperatures between 72 and 81 °C. Area samples were collected in the vicinity of the exhausts used to expel any vapours from within the barge tanks.
 Background samples were collected onshore at a site upwind of the barge.
 Following processing within the laboratory, the extracted samples were analysed for total hydrocarbons and naphthalene, pyrene, and benzo[a]pyrene content as described above.
-A separate set of worker exposure samples served to characterise the boiling point distribution for comparison with the bulk product
+A separate set of worker exposure samples served to characterise the boiling point distribution for comparison with the bulk product.

-mutagenicity testing
+hazard information refinement by mutagenicity testing

-A modified reverse mutation assay (modified Ames test) was used to examine the genotoxicity of the HFO condensates.
+Full assessment of the reprotoxic and carcinogenic potential of emissions from hot HFO according to the the standard OECD guidelines is expected to require four to five years, based on the experience with previous carcinogenicity and current reproductive toxicity studies with bitumen fume condensates.
+The time requirement to conduct such studies was prohibitive for this route to be pursued under the provisions of the ADN convention.
+Therefore, a well-validated, short-term alternative is provided by mutagenicity testing which has the additional advantage of not requiring the use of experimental animals.
+Extensive research, fully published in the peer-reviewed literature, has indicated that standard approaches to mutagenicity testing, such as the methods issued by the OECD, do not work for petroleum substances and in fact run the risk of providing false-negative results.
+The petroleum industry has therefore developed a modification of the standard bacterial reversed mutation assay (Ames’ test) which is optimised to pick up mutagens that may be present in petroleum substances.
+This assay (the “modified Ames’ test”) was validated against more than hundred two-year rodent carcinogenicity tests (ASTM, 2010; Blackburn et al., 1986; Blackburn et al., 1996).
+This test was used to examine the genotoxicity of the HFO condensates.
 The assay was performed at nine plate concentrations of condensate using a single TA 98 strain of Salmonella typhimurium.
-After incubation, the number of revertant colonies was determined and a mutagenicity index was calculated from the slope of the response curve as described in ASTM 1687-10.
+After incubation, the number of revertant colonies was determined and a mutagenicity index was calculated from the slope of the response curve as described in ASTM 1687-10 (ASTM, 2010).

 EMISSIONS ESTIMATION